google/WebFundamentals/src/content/en/updates/posts/2015/10/chrome-47-webrtc.markdown

 Data channel throughput has been greatly improved for high latency connections.

-We will gradually roll out support for DTLS 1.2 in the M47 timeframe.
+We will gradually roll out support for DTLS 1.2 in the Chrome 47 timeframe.

-VP9 did not make it for this release, nor did H.264 support.
-Work on these continues, and we expect to release VP9 and an initial version of H.264 (behind a flag) in M48.
+Though neither VP9 nor H.264 are supported in this release, work on these continues, and we hope to implement support for VP9 and an initial version of H.264 (behind a flag) in Chrome 48.

 ### Public Service Announcements

-* From Chrome 47, getUserMedia requests are only allowed from secure origins: HTTPS or localhost.
+* Starting with Chrome 47, `getUserMedia()` requests are only allowed from secure origins: HTTPS or localhost.
 * RTP data channel support has been removed.
 Any remaining applications still using RTP data channels should use the standard data channels instead.

 As with all releases, we encourage developers to try Chrome on the Canary, Dev, and Beta channels and report any issues found.
-The help we receive is invaluable!
+The help we receive is invaluable.
 For pointers on how to file a good bug report, please take a look at the [WebRTC bug page](http://www.webrtc.org/report-bug).

 ### Demos